 The sense of connection it brings will help you to turn things around.

-Obviously, we’re not going to catch every word, look, or touch that comes our way.
+We’re obviously not going to catch every word, look, or touch that comes our way.

 We usually let our partner’s bids for connection go unanswered when we’re doing something on autopilot, deep in thought, or otherwise preoccupied and not paying attention to what’s going on around us.